 Once the tree was up the rest of the great room/dining room looked a little sad and dejected.
 The answer for a quick easy Christmas decorating solution for that sad entry?
 Fresh greens!

-(This post contains affiliate links for your convenience.
-Find my full disclosure policy here.)
+(This post contains some affiliate links for your convenience.
+Find full disclosure policy here.)